 The days before transplant are counted as minus days.
-The day of transplant is considered day zero.
+The day of transplant is considered day 0.
 Engraftment and recovery following the transplant are counted as plus days.
 For example, a child may enter the hospital on day -8 for preparative regimen.
-The day of transplant is usually numbered as day 0.
-Days +1, +2, etc.) will follow.
+Days +1, +2, etc., will follow.
 There are specific events, complications, and risks associated with each day before, during, and after transplant.
 The days are numbered to help the child and family understand where they are in terms of risks and discharge planning.

 During infusion of bone marrow, your child may experience any, or all, of the following symptoms: